NatronGitHub/Natron/Documentation/source/plugins/net.sf.openfx.Retime.rst

 |pluginIcon|

-*This documentation is for version 1.0 of Retime.*
+*This documentation is for version 1.0 of Retime (net.sf.openfx.Retime).*

 Description
 -----------